LimePoint/opschain/docs/developing_resources.md

 1. Change into your project directory using the Project ID:

-    ```
+    ```bash
-    $ cd opschain_data/opschain_project_git_repos/<project code>
+    cd opschain_data/opschain_project_git_repos/<project code>
     ```

     _Note: The path above assumes the default `opschain_data` path was accepted when you ran `configure` - adapt the path as necessary based on your configuration._

 2. Create the `.opschain` directory the Dockerfile will reside in:

-    ```
+    ```bash
-    $ mkdir -p .opschain
+    mkdir -p .opschain
     ```

 3. Use the `opschain-utils` script to output the template into the Dockerfile:

-    ```
+    ```bash
-    $ opschain-utils dockerfile_template > .opschain/Dockerfile
+    opschain-utils dockerfile_template > .opschain/Dockerfile
     ```

 4. You can now make any modifications to the Dockerfile you desire (See the [Supported Customisations](reference/actions.md#supported-customisations) section of the Reference Guide for more information).

 5. Add and commit the Dockerfile:

-    ```
+    ```bash
-    $ git add .opschain/Dockerfile
+    git add .opschain/Dockerfile
-    $ git commit -m "Adding a custom Dockerfile."
+    git commit -m "Adding a custom Dockerfile."
     ```

     When running your Steps OpsChain will now use this Dockerfile when running changes.

     _Note: Commits before this point won't use the custom Dockerfile because it is not present._

 ## Licence & Authors

 - Author:: LimePoint (support@limepoint.com)

 See [LICENCE](../LICENCE)